apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    creating a new instance.
 For example, CloudStack includes CentOS as a template.
 See Working with Templates.

 In addition to these choices that are provided for users, there is another type of service offering which is available only to the CloudStack root administrator, and is used for configuring virtual infrastructure resources.
 For more information, see Upgrading a Virtual Router with System Service Offerings.

+Compute offering, disk offering, network offering and VPC offering cab be linked (made available to) specific domain(s) and zone(s) or to all domains/zones.
+Existing offerings can be updated with updateServiceOffering, updateDiskOffering, updateNetworkOffering and updateVpcOffering API calls, by passing "domainid" and "zoneid" parameters.
+To make a domain-specific offering public with root admin access, “domainid=public” can be passed in the API call.
+To make a zone-specific offering available for all zones with root admin access, “zoneid=all” can be passed in the API call.
+Domain-admins can update service or compute offerings.
+However, they cannot change zones for the offerings specified for their domain or subdomains.
+They cannot change the name, display text, sort-key for offerings specified for their domains/subdomains and for other domains which are not child domain for them.
+They can change domains (within their subdomains) for the offerings specified for their domains/subdomains, even if the offering is also specified for other domains which are not child domain for them as such domains will not be affected by the update operation

 Compute and Disk Service Offerings